Porges/ways-to-play/src/games/hazard/index.md

 Thus the overall chance of success for the shooter is 49.08%, and the disadvantage for the player is &minus;1.84%.

 In some versions of the game the player is allowed to select any valid main before rolling; in this case the best selection is 7.

+## The Banking Game

+When played against a bank, the game needed to be made unfair in some way so that the bank was guaranteed a profit.
+Sometimes the banking game was called <span class="aka">French Hazard</span> and the non-banking version <span class="aka">English Hazard</span> or <span class="aka">Chicken Hazard</span>.[@BarristersLife p.
+43]

+@TheorieDesJeuxDeHasard suggests that some numbers were made into … TODO

 ## See also